HossainAraf/enumerable/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-## 📖 Morse-code
+# enumerable

-Is as project done to create a Postgres database from a diagram.
+Is as project done to create a class MyList and a module MyEnumerable.
+Your module MyEnumerable will implement a subset of the functionality of Enumerable.

 ## 🛠 Built With <a name="built-with"></a>